 Rewards Program Redemption Value

-- Sapphire Reserve – Ultimate Rewards features 13 hotel and airline transfer partners, and you can redeem points for 1.5¢ each through the Chase Travel Portal
+- Sapphire Reserve – Ultimate Rewards features 14 hotel and airline transfer partners, and you can redeem points for up to 2¢ each through the Chase Travel Portal (depending on your specific redemption).

-- Prestige Card– ThankYou Rewards features 17 airline transfer partners, and you can redeem points for 1¢ each for flights booked through the ThankYou® Travel Center
+- Prestige Card – ThankYou® Rewards features 21 airline and hotel transfer partners, and you can redeem points for 1¢ each for flights booked through the ThankYou® Travel Center

 At the risk of our comparison sounding like a one-sided affair, you have to give Ultimate Rewards full credits for redemption value.

 The Sapphire Reserve and Ultimate Rewards list both United MileagePlus and Southwest Rapid Rewards as 1:1 transfer partners, along with World of Hyatt and a host of other high-value programs.
-Ultimately, Chase’s travel partners offer more value, and the ability for Sapphire Reserve cardholders to redeem UR points at 1.5¢ per point through the Chase Travel Portal provides enormous value and genuine flexibility.
+Ultimately, Chase’s transfer partners offer more value, and the ability for Sapphire Reserve cardholders to redeem Ultimate Rewards points at up to 2¢ per point through the Chase Travel Portal provides enormous value and genuine flexibility.

 Hotel Benefits